ReneHezser/bicep-registry-modules/avm/res/aad/domain-service/README.md

 ### Parameter: `sku`

-The name of the SKU specific to Azure ADDS Services.
+The name of the SKU specific to ADDS Services.

 - Required: No
 - Type: string